What is Business Process Testing (BPT)? – Example

 • Business Process: Business Process can be defined as the collection of related activities that are performed to achieve a predefined goal.

-• Business Components: Business components are considered as set of small and reusable pieces of test cases
+• Business Components: Business components are considered a set of small and reusable pieces of test cases.

 • Business Process Tests: Business Process Tests are test cases that include business components.

-• Application Area: It is the logical entity and a repository that contains testing resources such as shared object repository, function library etc.
+• Application Area: It is a logical entity and a repository that contains testing resources such as shared object repository, function library etc.

 #5.
 BPT helps you maintain a project with several test environments and tools such as UFT, Micro Focus ALM etc.